shawnwalmer/Code-Golf---Battleship/README.md

   - Verify if a ship can be placed in a position
   - Return a move
   - Get the result of the move
-  - Recieve an attack and check if it hits
+  - Receive an attack and check if it hits
   - Check for end condition

 The only functions that should be changed for a bot are:
   - get_move
   - place_ships
-All other functions should remain unchaged.
+All other functions should remain unchanged.

 ## Tournament